DocuWare/Validation-WebAPI-Sample/README.md

 2. Check for already existing invoices before storing This is a bit more complex check.
 Before storing any document of doc.type “invoice” it will check via a Platform REST API call if a similar document with the same document number, document date and supplier is already existing.
-> _ NOTE: Configure DocuWare connection and search dialog GUID accordingly in the settings file. _
+> _Configure DocuWare connection and search dialog GUID accordingly in the settings file.

 3. Check for correct due date
 By this we make sure that the due date is in future.